Chelovek-01/Chelovek-01/README.md

 # Hello!
 I'm Murad, beginning frontend-developer

-### I am currently in the process of learning frontend development.
-Soon I will start studying React, so the profile will change over time.
+### I am currently in the process of learning frontend development, so the profile will change over time.
 What skills do I have at the moment:

 - Knowledge of adaptive layout
 - Understanding the principles of Javascript